westlab/Plugfest-2020/README.md

 These pages are written in Japanese.
 Use google translator.
 Simply, it is enough to follow the process below.

 - Connect to the Internet
+Firstly, it is better to check the update.

 	# sudu su (Not good way?
 Yes, but is easy.)
 	# apt-get update (anytime you do something, you should do this)

 - Set time
+Fix the clock of your raspberry pi.

 	# apt-get install ntpdate (we need time for getting sensor data.
 We want to store sensor data with time.)
 	# timedatectl set-timezone Asia/Tokyo (select your timezone)
 	# ntpdate ntp.nict.jp (select your closest ntp server)
 	# systemctl enable ssh

 - Install required modules.
 Firstly, blupy, a python interface to communicate via bluetooth

 	# apt-get install python-pip libglib2.0-dev
 	# apt-get install git build-essential